jessll/PCSC2017_Group12/README.md

 to see the results.
-We provided comments in the source code to document the program flow, but you can always check out the Doxygen for further into.
+We provided comments in the source code to document the program flow, but you can always check out the Doxygen for further info.
 You can either build on these examples or have a look at the demo cMake